xcherpeng/Mr_Hippocampus/README.md

 ![image](https://user-images.githubusercontent.com/70073029/186763200-95f71ae1-2af0-4cde-94cb-b2528d37463c.png)

+## Robot Viability

+While our robot was able to collect balls, it ended up collecting 4 balls and staying at base to defend using lasers, as such, the implementation of our robot was not completely successful.
+However, this was a fun experience and I learned a lot! :)

 ## What I Learned
 - Project management: how to prioritize + set deadlines for a team to ensure that all deliverables were completed on time